aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 }
 ```

+**Concept:** Historically, you had to choose a rendering strategy for your **entire page**.
+- **Static (SSG):** Fast, cached at the edge, but cannot handle personalized data (e.g., "Welcome, User").
+- **Dynamic (SSR):** Personalized, but slower because the server must calculate the entire page before sending anything.

+**The "Poisoning" Effect:** In Next.js, if you use a dynamic API (like `cookies()` or `headers()`) anywhere in your component tree, the **entire route** switches to Dynamic Rendering.
+This means even your static footer and logo wait for the database call to finish before loading.

+**Concept:** PPR uses **React Suspense** boundaries to isolate dynamic code.
+Next.js detects these boundaries at build time.

+1. **The Shell:** Everything _outside_ the Suspense boundary is pre-rendered as static HTML (the "Shell").

+2. **The Holes:** Everything _inside_ the Suspense boundary is treated as dynamic.
+It is replaced with a fallback (loading state) in the initial HTML.

+3. **Runtime:** When a user visits, they get the Shell immediately (from the Edge).
+The dynamic parts run on the server and stream in parallel.

 Therefore, the new best practice is the following:

 - Always put your dynamic code `cookies()`, `fetch()`, etc. in an async component that is nested farther down the page level rather than wrapping the entire page, so you can take advantage of PPR and leave some parts of the page static while you leave other parts dynamic.
+- In next 16, all you have to do is use `<Suspense>` to wrap dynamic asyn components, and then you automatically opt into partial prerendering

 #### Next 15